stackhpc/terraform-kayobe-multinode/README.rst

 Review the vars defined within `ansible/vars/defaults.yml`.
 In here you can customise the version of kayobe, kayobe-config or openstack-config.
 However, make sure to define `ssh_key_path` to point to the location of the SSH key in use amongst the nodes and also `vxlan_vni` which should be unique value between 1 to 100,000.
 VNI should be much smaller than the officially supported limit of 16,777,215 as we encounter errors when attempting to bring interfaces up that use a high VNI.
+You must set``vault_password_path``; this should be set to the path to a file containing the Ansible vault password.

 Finally run the ansible playbooks.
 You may need to run `fix-homedir-ownership.yml` if you are using an image that has `ansible_user` not owning their own home folder.